Seminars and Workshops

 The American Association for the Advancement of Science (AAAS) has online career development and job search resources, and supports an online tool for personal career planning: MyIDP (Individual Development Plan).

-Texas Venture Labs is a start-up accelerator that connects talented and entrepreneurial graduate and PhD students from the CNS, Engineering, MBA, Pharmacy and LAW programs with local start-up companies.
+Texas Venture Labs is a start-up accelerator that connects talented and entrepreneurial graduate and PhD students from the CNS, Engineering, MBA, Pharmacy and Law programs with local start-up companies.
 CNS students can enroll in the class with advisor approval and will receive business education from top-tier MBA professors and real-world experience from entrepreneurs.
 Projects are semester-long and students work alongside founders to solve important problems, develop growth plans and prepare the company for investment.
-If you are interested in learning more, please visit the Texas Venture Labs Student Application site.